bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

       grant -r <receiver> -s <shareid> -q <quantity>
   ```

   >The `grant` command allows a Bitmark shares owner to grant some of his share balance to another account.
 Only after the new owner signs to accept the shares will the grant transaction be created and submitted to the blockchain.
-T
   >
   >**Global Options:**
   >* `current owner identity` - The identity of the current share owner's Bitmark Account, which is stored in the Bitmark-CLI config file.
   >
   >**Command Options:**
   >* `receiver` - The identifier of the new owner of the granted shares.
-It can be the receiver's Bitmark Account identity, stored by the Bitmark-CLI, or the receiver's Bitmark Account Number.
+This can be the receiver's Bitmark Account identity, stored by the Bitmark-CLI, or the receiver's Bitmark Account Number.
   >
   >* `shareid` - The share id (share id = bitmark id).
   >